Rare earth industry in China: Political implications

-Environmental Impact
+Environmental impacts

 The US stopped their mining operations in part because of the immense pollution from the practices to extract these rare earths.
 However, as the main producer for the world, China did not waver but rather increased their production levels.
-The major cities in which rare earths were mined are Shandong, Inner Mongolia, Sichuan, Jiangxi, Guangdong, Fujian, Hunan, and Guangxi.
+The major provinces in which rare earths were mined are Shandong, Inner Mongolia, Sichuan, Jiangxi, Guangdong, Fujian, Hunan, and Guangxi.
 This has caused lasting damage to the villages surrounding the factories.

 The sewage produced from the factories were dumped into nearby ponds and rivers.
 According to accounts from a resident of Bayan Obo, a major production center, "Before the factories were built, there were just fields here as far as the eye can see.
 In the place of this radioactive sludge, there were watermelons, aubergines and tomatoes".
-And during the 1980s, "Plants grew badly.
+During the 1980s, "Plants grew badly.
 They would flower all right, but sometimes there was no fruit or they were small or smelt awful".
 In the villages near Bayan Obo, many farmers left because crops and livestock could not survive and the remaining farmers were affected with health problems.

 The reason why mining rare earths is so detrimental is because of the low concentrations of the elements in the raw ores.
-Therefore, factories must use various separation and refinement techniques such as acid baths and leaching which damage the environment.
+To extract these small amounts of ore, factories must use various separation and refinement techniques such as acid baths and leaching, which involve chemicals which damage the environment.
 The major pollutants were emissions of HF, H2SO4, SO2, and NH3.

+As part of its regulatory effort to reduce environmental harm from rare earth mining, the central government released its first Development Plan for the Rare Earths Industry (2009–2015).
+It increased regulations on the exports and mining activities and imposed specific environmental obligations.
+Other policy efforts when the plan was released included policies intended to support more sustainable value-added downstream manufacturing.

+New industrial scale electrokinetic mining techniques developed in China's Guangzhou Institute of Geochemistry have shown large reductions in the use of bleaching agents and mining time, with environmental monitoring confirming 95% reduced emissions of NH3, while being 95% efficient in extracting the rare earth elements from a given mining site compared to the 40 to 60% efficiency of conventional mining techniques.